ASYNC-Security/async-security.github.io/BSidesAmman-2025-Writeup.md

 [*] Cleaning up...
 ```

-To no avail we dont get the Domain administrator hashes, Now we move on to dumping the SYSTEM
+Despite our efforts, the Domain Administrator hashes could not be obtained from here.
+The next step will be attempting to dump the SYSTEM registry hive

 ```python
 secretsdump.py -system SYSTEM.save -security SECURITY.save LOCAL